 In the past, it was recommended to post several times throughout the day on Facebook.
 Today, it is recommended to post higher-quality content less frequently.

-There is no guarantee how long video will be popular but as long as it is working, it is something you might want to consider adding to your art marketing schedule.
+There is no guarantee of how long video will be popular but as long as it is working, it is something you might want to consider adding to your art marketing schedule.

 - Art in progress